 “What if I Get Called In”...COVID Airway Management for the Non-Intensivist

 COVID airway management creates a lot of anxiety for those of us non-intensivists.
 Dr. Mizuho Morrison interviews Dr. Scott Weingart (founder of EMCrit.org and Chief of the Division of Emergency Critical Care at Stony Brook University Hospital, NY) on the basics of COVID airway management.

-Covid-19 is a rapidly spreading pandemic that is having worldwide ramifications.
-As Emergency Rooms and Hospitals quickly get overwhelmed by ill patients, the Urgent Care and Primary Care settings are playing critical roles in identifying who can go home vs. those that need to be transferred to the Emergency Department for further evaluation and treatment.
-This ability to act as levies, to the large number of patients during this pandemic, is helping to preserve the ED and Hospital “resources” for those critically ill patients that need it most.
+Covid-19 is a rapidly spreading pandemic that has already had world wide ramifications.
+As Emergency Rooms and Hospitals quickly get overwhelmed by ill patients the Urgent Care and Primary Care setting play critical roles in appropriately triaging patients that can go home vs those that need to be transferred to the Emergency Department for further evaluation and treatment.
+The ability to act as levies to the large number of patients during this pandemic will help preserve the ED and Hospital “resources” for those critically ill patients that need it most.

 There are so many active threads, subthreads, and sub-sub-threads of conversation in the medical community surrounding the COVID-19 pandemic.
 In this Hippo Education Short, Drs.
 Tom Robertson and Steve Biederman of Primary Care RAP’s Paper Chase take 4 hot topics in COVID-19 and examine the literature behind them.
 They look into the epidemiology of the outbreak in the U.S. and lessons learned, the sensitivity and specificity of SARS-CoV-2 testing, the rates of co-infection with other respiratory viruses, and convalescent plasma as a potential therapy.